georgeperez/COMP4018/README.md

-# Welcome to Mamba Database Systems
+# Mamba Database Systems

-Mamba Database Systems makes MambaDB, a state-of-the-art inventory system for small to medium sized businesses that have a vast product inventory that they want to keep track of for quality-of-service reasons.
+Mamba Database Systems (Team Name) makes MambaDB, a state-of-the-art order inventory system for small to medium sized businesses.
+Update, remove, edit orders, add new products, add suppliers, and more.

 This project is being developed by George Perez Marrero and Carlos L. Malave.